Alexander-Evans-Moncloa/okak.co.uk/README.md

 # okak.co.uk

 This repository contains all the necessary Django files for Dockerization, currently deployed at [okak.co.uk](https://okak.co.uk/).
-Please note that due to file size limitations, not all static files could be uploaded to GitHub.
-This repository aims to assist you in creating a similar product or portfolio website, a unique combination that may not have many examples available online.
+Due to file size limitations, not all static files could be uploaded to GitHub.
+This repository aims to assist you in creating a similar product or portfolio website, which may not have many examples available online.

 ## Dockerization Instructions (for Linux Ubuntu)